patriciogonzalezvivo/thebookofshaders/07/README.md

 <div class="codeAndCanvas" data="rect-df.frag"></div>

 We start by moving moving the coordinates system to the center and shrieked to the half in order to contain the position values between -1 and 1.
-Also on line 24 we are visualizing the distance field values using a ```fract()``` function making it easy to see the pattern they conform.
+Also on *line 24* we are visualizing the distance field values using a ```fract()``` function making it easy to see the pattern they conform.
 The distance field pattern repeating over and over like rings in a Zen garden.

-Let’s take a look to the distance field formula on line 19.
+Let’s take a look to the distance field formula on *line 19*.
 There we are calculating the distance to the position on ```.3,.3``` or ```vec3(.3)``` in all four sign permutations ( that’s what ```abs()``` is doing there).

 If you uncomment *line 20*, you will note that we are combining the distances to this four point using the ```min()``` to zero.
 The result produce an interesting new pattern.

 Now try uncommenting *line 21*, we are doing the same but using the ```max()``` function. the resultant is a rectangle with rounded corners.
 Note how the rings of the distance field get smoother the further away they get from the center.

-Finish uncommenting the lines 26 to 29 one by one to understand the different uses of a distance field pattern.
+Finish uncommenting the *lines 26 to 29* one by one to understand the different uses of a distance field pattern.

 ### Polar shapes